 In any vertical, in any IT environment, and within an organization, developers, quality assurance, and programmers typically require administrative rights in to compile code, test software installations, and bind applications with other tools and leverage applications themselves that just need elevated rights just to operate.
 The nature of the work requires elevated privileges.
 In many organizations, elevated privileges are the last hold out for the removal of local administrative rights, secondary administrative accounts, and inclusion in any DevOps processes.
 These excuses are valid but there are seamless ways to actually remove administrator rights for developers on Windows and macOS without actually giving users administrator or root credentials.

-For more information on how to remove administrative rights for teams download our latest white paper, The CISO’s Guide to Managing Risk for Privileged Access & Credentials in Windows Environments
+For more information on how to remove administrative rights for teams download, The Guide to Endpoint Privilege Management.

 - Application development tools like Visual Studio and XCode need administrative rights to compile the code.